royalnavghan/myportfolio/README.md

-This is the first instanve of my portfolio.
+This is the first instance of my portfolio.
 Stay tuned!!!